raisa-d/RPGClean/README.md

 **This repository is currently dedicated to re-doing the code in a bit of a more modular/best practice way.**
 As of 1/19/2024, the game is in the early stages of development.
 Key functionalities such as the effects of Tek and other items are being fleshed out & implemented.
 In-game items and storyline flowchart are also in early stages of development.
 Code sections marked with "###" indicate areas that are still under construction.

-## Installation

-To get started, follow these steps:

-1. Clone this repository to your local machine.
-2. Install Python 3 along with the required libraries: `random`, `os`, `pickle`, and `time`.

 ## Usage
 - Choose your character's crime that suits your playstyle.